 Back in 2014 Rab was busy and productive.
 A sold-out January concert at Glasgow’s Celtic Connections featured the whole of the 1974 album ‘Red Pump Special’ in the first half followed by selections from his newer songs in the second.
 This show was also delivered in a more stripped-down version in June that year.

 2014 contained many Rab solo shows and a couple with harmonica-ace and occasional collaborator Fraser Speirs.

 Not to mention the other creative collaborations.
 These include the ‘Reunited’ tour with Barbara Dickson.
 He has also been touring with acclaimed Gaelic singer Kathleen MacInnes with a variation on their ‘Love, Ballads and Murder’ show.

 In January 2015 Rab played a significant guest role in the prestigious Opening Concert at Celtic Connections, an orchestration of Martyn Bennett’s acclaimed ‘Grit’ album by Greg Lawson.

 In previous Celtic Connections festivals Rab played a pivotal role in the production of a commemorative concert for Gerry Rafferty in 2012 and one for Michael Marra in 2013.
 Rab had been close to each of those artists for many years.

 Rab’s first fully-professional engagements were in 1967.
-Almost 50 years and more than 20 albums later he remains a vital, popular, prolific and acclaimed songwriter and performer.
+Over 50 years and more than 20 albums later he remains a vital, popular, prolific and acclaimed songwriter and performer.

 Rab is hard to pin down in terms of influences.
 He is an accomplished songwriter whose songs reflect his lifelong interest in the popular song, in folk song and in songwriting.
 Alongside his acclaimed performance skills as applied to his own compositions his celebrated interpretations feature songs from sources as diverse as Elizabeth Cotten to Beck Hansen.